Burmese–Siamese War (1802–1805): Burmese invasion of Chiang Mai (1802)

+Invasion and siege on Chiang Mai

 King Bodawpaya sent general Einshe Wun Nemyo Kyawdin Thihathu to invade and laid siege on Chiang Mai and occupy Lamphun again in 1802.
-The Siamese adopted nearly the same strategies and marching routes as the campaign of 1797–98.
-King Rama I sent his younger brother Prince Maha Sura Singhanat, who was accompanied by his friend Prince Sunthonbhubet (Prince Sunthonbhubet was originally a Chinese man who was not related to the royal dynasty.
-He was a close friend of Prince Sura Singhanat and was given a princely rank.) and his general Phraya Kalahom Ratchasena Thongin, to bring the Front Palace Army to the north.
+The Siamese adopted nearly the same strategies and marching routes as the campaign of 1797–1798.
+King Rama I sent his younger brother Prince Maha Sura Singhanat, who was accompanied by his friend Prince Sunthonbhubet and his general Phraya Kalahom Ratchasena Thongin, to bring the Front Palace Army to the north.
 The king also sent his nephew Prince Thepharirak and Phraya Yommaraj Boonma to lead the Royal Army.
 Prince Anouvong, brother of King Inthavong of Vientiane, also led the Lao army to join the campaign.

 When the Siamese arrived at Thoen, however, Prince Maha Sura Singhanat suffered from stones.
-His pain was so great that he had to immerse himself in the water to relieve.
+He 'immersed' himself in the water to relieve.
 From Thoen, there were two routes to Lamphun; the eastern route through Lampang and the western route through Li.
 Instead of choosing the eastern route as in the campaign of 1797, the prince chose the western route from Thoen to Chiang Mai through Li.
-Unable to personally lead the campaigns, Maha Sura Singhanat assigned Prince Sunthonbhubet and Phraya Kalahom Ratchasena Thongin to go on to march the Front Palace Army to Li.
+Maha Sura Singhanat assigned Prince Sunthonbhubet and Phraya Kalahom Ratchasena Thongin to go on to march the Front Palace Army to Li.
 Prince Thepharirak and Phraya Yommaraj Boonma also followed to Li.
 However, the army of Prince Thepharirak was delayed and fell back behind the Front Palace Army.

 Prince Kawila of Chiang Mai defended the city against Nemyo Kyawdin Thihathu the Burmese commander.
-Upon learning that the southern Siamese had reached Thoen, Prince Kawila sent a man named Mahayak of great physical strength to go through Burmese blockade to visit Prince Maha Sura Singhanat at Thoen.
+Upon learning that the southern Siamese had reached Thoen, Prince Kawila sent a man named Mahayak to go through Burmese blockade to visit Prince Maha Sura Singhanat at Thoen.
 Prince Maha Sura Singhanat conveyed the message through Mahayak to Prince Kawila that he had already sent Siamese relief forces to Chiang Mai.
 The Siamese attacked the Burmese at Lamphun and the Burmese were routed.